avine/talk-rxjs/docs/slides.md

 ## Operators | asynchronous 3/4

-- `concatMap`<br />
-  Projects each source value to an Observable which is merged in the output Observable, in a serialized fashion waiting for each one to complete before merging the next.

-- `mergeMap`<br />
-  Projects each source value to an Observable which is merged in the output Observable.

-- `switchMap`<br />
-  Projects each source value to an Observable which is merged in the output Observable, emitting values only from the most recently projected Observable.

-- *a lot more...*

-Notes :

-## Operators | asynchronous - catchError 4/4

 - The `catchError` operator should:
   - return another observable
   - throw again to be handled by another `catchError` or the observer's `error` handler